 03 of 10

-Similar to Labrador Retrievers, pretty much any Golden Retriever that you meet is going to be affable toward humans.
-From puppyhood, Goldens exude friendliness both in temperament and in the ways that they engage with people and other animals.
-Part of this comes down to confidence—Golden Retrievers tend to have a cheery outlook that helps them navigate the world with ease.
-And because they’re comfortable in a wide range of environments, they’re easy to be around.
-Plus, a Golden is almost always willing to sit around for pets and attention for as long as their person is willing to provide it.
+Golden retrievers often exude friendliness as they engage with people and other animals.
+Part of this comes down to confidence.
+Goldens tend to have a cheery outlook that helps them navigate the world with ease.
+Moreover, a golden is almost always willing to sit for pets for as long as a person wants.

 04 of 10